Triumph of Tehran: Events in Gilan

 The Iranian Constitutional Revolution saw a significant uprising in Gilan province, spearheaded by a coalition of local and foreign forces.
 Led by Karim Khan Rashti and his brother Abdul Hussein Khan, a group of constitutionalists sought to overthrow Sardar Afkham, a local governor.
 To achieve this, they enlisted the help of Russian Social Democrats, who provided experienced fighters and resources.
 These volunteers played a crucial role in training local forces, conducting reconnaissance, and ultimately, in the successful takeover of Rasht.

 The alliance between the Rashti brothers and the Russian Social Democrats was strategic.
 While the Rashti brothers held significant political influence and connections, the Social Democrats offered military expertise and manpower.
 Notably, the participation of Armenian revolutionaries, led by Yeprem Khan, was instrumental in the success of the uprising.
 Despite initial tensions between the Rashti brothers and the Dashnak Party, the shared goal of overthrowing the monarchy and establishing a constitutional government brought them together.

 The culmination of the uprising occurred in February 1909 when the forces led by the Rashti brothers and their allies launched a coordinated attack on Rasht.
 Sardar Afkham was killed, and the city fell under the control of the constitutionalists.
-A revolutionary committee, known as the "Star Committee," was formed to govern the city.
+A revolutionary committee, known as the "Sattar Committee," was formed to govern the city.
 The committee, led by prominent figures such as Moez al-Saltaneh, Mirza Hussein Kasmaei, and Yeprem Khan, adopted a moderate policy and invited Mohammad Vali Khan Sepahsalar to assume the governorship of Gilan.

 The successful takeover of Rasht by the constitutionalists marked a significant turning point in the Iranian Constitutional Revolution.
 The cooperation between Iranian nationalists, Russian Social Democrats, and Armenian revolutionaries showcased the complex dynamics of the revolution.
-The establishment of the Star Committee and the subsequent invitation to Sepahsalar to govern Gilan demonstrated the efforts of the revolutionaries to establish a stable and representative government in the region.
+The establishment of the Sattar Committee and the subsequent invitation to Sepahsalar to govern Gilan demonstrated the efforts of the revolutionaries to establish a stable and representative government in the region.
 The events in Gilan inspired similar uprisings across Iran and ultimately contributed to the restoration of the constitutional monarchy.